North Dallas Forty: Critical reception

-The film opened to good reviews, some critics calling it the best film Ted Kotcheff made behind Fun with Dick and Jane and The Apprenticeship of Duddy Kravitz.
-In her review for The New York Times, Janet Maslin wrote "The central friendship in the movie, beautifully delineated, is the one between Mr. Nolte and Mac Davis, who expertly plays the team's quarterback, a man whose calculating nature and complacency make him all the more likable, somehow."
-Time magazine's Richard Schickel wrote "'North Dallas Forty' retains enough of the original novel's authenticity to deliver strong, if brutish, entertainment".
-Newsweek magazine's David Ansen wrote "The writers -- Kotcheff, Gent and producer Frank Yablans -- are nonetheless to be congratulated for allowing their story to live through its characters, abjuring Rocky-like fantasy configurations for the harder realities of the game.
+The film opened to positive reviews, with some critics calling it one of Ted Kotcheff's best films.
+In her review for The New York Times, Janet Maslin wrote: "The central friendship in the movie, beautifully delineated, is the one between Mr. Nolte and Mac Davis, who expertly plays the team's quarterback, a man whose calculating nature and complacency make him all the more likable, somehow."
+Time magazine's Richard Schickel wrote: "North Dallas Forty retains enough of the original novel's authenticity to deliver strong, if brutish, entertainment".
+Newsweek magazine's David Ansen wrote: "The writers – Kotcheff, Gent and producer Frank Yablans – are nonetheless to be congratulated for allowing their story to live through its characters, abjuring Rocky-like fantasy configurations for the harder realities of the game.
 North Dallas Forty isn't subtle or finely tuned, but like a crunching downfield tackle, it leaves its mark."

-However, in his review for The Globe and Mail, Rick Groen wrote "North Dallas Forty descends into farce and into the lone man versus the corrupt system mentality deprives it of real resonance.
+However, in his review for The Globe and Mail, Rick Groen wrote: "North Dallas Forty descends into farce and into the lone man versus the corrupt system mentality deprives it of real resonance.
 It's still not the honest portrait of professional athletics that sport buffs have been waiting for."
-Sports Illustrated magazine's Frank Deford wrote "If North Dallas Forty is reasonably accurate, the pro game is a gruesome human abattoir, worse even than previously imagined.
+Sports Illustrated magazine's Frank Deford wrote: "If North Dallas Forty is reasonably accurate, the pro game is a gruesome human abattoir, worse even than previously imagined.
 Much of the strength of this impression can be attributed to Nick Nolte...Unfortunately, Nolte's character, Phil Elliott, is often fuzzily drawn, which makes the actor's accomplishment all the more impressive."
-In his review for The Washington Post, Gary Arnold wrote "Charlotte, who seemed a creature of rhetorical fancy in the novel, still remains a trifle remote and unassimilated.
+In his review for The Washington Post, Gary Arnold wrote: "Charlotte, who seemed a creature of rhetorical fancy in the novel, still remains a trifle remote and unassimilated.
 Dayle Haddon may also be a little too prim and standoffish to achieve a satisfying romantic chemistry with Nolte: Somehow, the temperaments don't mesh."

-As of October 2020, North Dallas Forty holds a rating of 84% based on 25 reviews on Rotten Tomatoes.
+As of September 2025, North Dallas Forty holds a rating of 86% based on 28 reviews on Rotten Tomatoes.
 The site's critical consensus states: "Muddled overall, but perceptive and brutally realistic, North Dallas Forty also benefits from strong performances by Nick Nolte and Charles Durning.
 Football fans will likely find it fascinating."